 Just outside The Catoosa Wildlife Management Area are two one-of-a-kind tunnels, both of which you can travel through at your leisure.
 In fact, you can easily explore one of these tunnels on foot.
-The tunnel isn’t dangerous by any means, but it is cold, dark and gives off an eerie feeling upon entrance.
+The tunnel isn’t dangerous, but it is cold, dark and gives off an eerie feeling upon entrance.
 In fact, it’s the suspense and anticipation of what you might see that makes it exciting.
 A short 5-10 minute walk will take you from one end of the tunnel to the other and a flashlight will definitely be needed.

 If you would prefer to drive instead, there is another tunnel suitable for any stock off road vehicle.
 Tunnel #24 makes off roading in Tennessee a blast!
 It will be a naturally dark ride, however, so you’ll want to equip your vehicle with a suitable amount of lights so you can see where you’re going.
 This will be handy in case of hazards, such as standing water which may collect up to mid-tire within the tunnel’s depths.
 Tunnel #24 is also the longest tunnel to explore in the area.
 Eventually, you’ll find yourself traveling in pitch darkness so dense there will be no visible light ahead of or behind you.
 We guarantee a trip through Tunnel #24 will top as the crowning moment of your trip!
 If you’d like to experience what the tunnel is really like before your trip, you can find videos online from other people’s tours.